 When a shoulder condition like a frozen shoulder occurs, the pain can be significant.
 A frozen shoulder prevents arm and shoulder mobility.
-TriHealth Orthopedic & Sports Institute has assembled a team of nationally renowned specialists who offer treatment options to help get you back to feeling better.
+TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine have assembled a team of nationally renowned specialists who offer treatment options to help get you back to feeling better.

 Your shoulder combines three bones: the upper arm bone (humerus), the shoulder blade (scapula) and the collarbone (clavicle).
 The ball at the top of the humerus fits into the socket in the shoulder blade.
 The rotator cuff tendons hold your shoulder together.
 The shoulder and tendons are encased in connective tissue called the shoulder capsule.